Updated June 21, 2026: metformin for longevity, TAME status, no validated anti-aging dosage, B12, muscle risks and medical supervision.

 But evidence in healthy humans is limited.
 Observational data has biases.
 Clinical trials have produced mixed results.
 And the negative effect on muscle gain with exercise is a real drawback for active people.

-If you have insulin resistance or prediabetes, metformin is an option with excellent backing.
-If your metabolism works well and your priority is longevity, the smartest move is to invest in what has solid evidence: strength training, anti-inflammatory nutrition, quality sleep, and a full diagnostic workup that tells you where you stand and where you need to go.
+If you have insulin resistance or prediabetes, metformin may be a reasonable option inside a medical conversation.
+But DPPOS is an uncomfortable reminder for the anti-aging narrative: for long-term multimorbidity, lifestyle won where metformin was not significantly different from placebo.
+If your metabolism works well and your priority is longevity, the smartest move is to invest in what has stronger clinical translation: strength training, nutrition, sleep, aerobic capacity and a diagnostic workup that tells you where you stand.

 If you want to know where you stand, start here.